carliecode/stears_analytics/README.md

 Setup and Installation
 ---------------------------
-Clone the repository: git clone https://github.com/carliecode/stears_analytics.git Install dependencies: pip install -r requirements.txt Configure MinIO:
+- Clone the repository: git clone https://github.com/carliecode/stears_analytics.git
+- Install dependencies: pip install -r requirements.txt
+- Configure MinIO:
-Set the following environment variables:
+    - Set the following environment variables:
-MINIO_END_POINT (e.g., 127.0.0.1:9091)
+        - MINIO_END_POINT (e.g., 127.0.0.1:9091)
-MINIO_ACCESS_KEY (e.g., minioadmin)
+        - MINIO_ACCESS_KEY (e.g., minioadmin)
-MINIO_SECRET_KEY (e.g., minioadmin)
+        - MINIO_SECRET_KEY (e.g., minioadmin)
-MINIO_BUCKET (e.g., stears)
+        - MINIO_BUCKET (e.g., stears)
-Run Minio on the specified port: minio server --address ":9091" /data Create a bucket with the specified name in your Minio instance.
+        - Run Minio on the specified port: minio server --address ":9091" /data
+- Create a bucket with the specified name in your Minio instance.
-Upload your data files (in CSV format) to the specified bucket.
+- Upload your data files (in CSV format) to the specified bucket.
-Build the Docker image: docker build -t your-image-name .
+- Build the Docker image: docker build -t your-image-name .
-Run the Docker container: docker run -p 8080:8080 your-image-name
+- Run the Docker container: docker run -p 8080:8080 your-image-name

 Running the ETL Pipeline
 ------------------------------
-The ETL pipeline is scheduled to run every 30 secs using Apache Airflow.
-The pipeline is triggered by the main.py script, which orchestrates the extraction, transformation, and loading processes.
-You can also trigger the DAG manually using the Airflow web interface.
+- The ETL pipeline is scheduled to run every 30 secs using Apache Airflow.
+- The pipeline is triggered by the main.py script, which orchestrates the extraction, transformation, and loading processes.
+- You can also trigger the DAG manually using the Airflow web interface.
-To verify the pipeline execution, check the Airflow logs and your system location for the generated chart.
+- To verify the pipeline execution, check the application logs in the /logs folder and your project folder location for the generated chart, chart.png.